palindamegasooriya/palindamegasooriya/README.md

 # Hi, I'm Palinda Megasooriya 👋

 - 🌱 I’m currently studying for a degree of B.Sc(hons) in Information Technology in University of Moratuwa🏫
-- 👯 I’m looking to React js and zNode js related projects
+- 👯 I’m looking to React js and Node js related projects
 - 💬 Ask me about anything
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/palindamegasooriya/) | [Gmail](www.palindamegasooriya95@gmail.com)